In Finity

 Something fascinating happens when you make the word infinity more finite.
 First, the Latin prefix in-, meaning “opposite,” becomes the English in, meaning “inside.”
 Here, we encounter two identical symbols holding opposing meanings that together embody paradox.
 The oppositional nature of in- implies separation, exteriority, and disintegration, pushing us beyond boundaries.
 Meanwhile, the unifying nature of in implies integration, interiority, and wholeness, drawing us within.
 What’s more, the oppositional in- gains meaning when united to a word, while the unifying in (generally) gains meaning when separate from the proceeding word.
 Even more fascinating is that this duality is coincidental: the English in is, for the most part, unrelated to the Latin prefix in-.
 And isn’t coincidence itself the unification of the separate?
 How interesting.1

 It gets deeper.
-When we break Infinity into In Finity, we find Finity—the finite—waiting to be entered.
-Entering into the finite is how we gain knowledge, breaking things down into concepts to understand them.
-But true understanding comes from reconciling these fragments, grouping them together into something more mature, a higher step upon which we can stand.
-In doing so, we move from the finite back toward the infinite—we reunite the in with the finity.
+When we break Infinity into In Finity, Finity (the finite) is found waiting to be entered.
+We gain knowledge through entering the finite, breaking things down into discernible concepts.
+But true understanding comes from reconciling these fragments, grouping them together into a maturer, higher step upon which we can stand.
+In doing so, we move from the finite back toward the infinite: we reunite the in with the finity.
 This cyclical process—dissecting to comprehend, then reuniting to transcend—simultaneously brings us closer to both the finite and infinite.
 This, I believe, captures the essence of philosophia: the infinite binding force of love and the finite discerning force of wisdom, both revolving around truth.

-Fundamentally, the goal of this publication will be to break things down and reunite them into something more meaningful—a sort of metaphysical engineering.
+Fundamentally, the goal of this publication will be to break things down and reunite them into something more meaningful.
+A metaphysical engineering, maybe?
 Throughout history, humanity has found finite embodiments of the infinite, whether in the divine expressions of religion or the universal laws of science.
-My aim will be to gather wisdom from each and reconcile them into something coherent—to crack open the finite to reveal the infinite waiting within.
+My aim will be to gather wisdom from each and reconcile them into something coherent, cracking open the finite to reveal the waiting infinite within.

 Welcome to In Finity.